e-bolton1/Pet-Classification/README.md

 ## Step 4: Test Your Model

 After training, you can decline using the camera, and change the `"Input"` mode to `"File"`, and upload a test image, from the `"Test"` folder in this repository.
-Save your results in '"Results Sheet"'.
+Save your results in `"Results Sheet"`.

 ![Test Your Model](tutorial/7.png)

 ## Step 5: Stretch Exercises

-1. Try and test your model with the images in the `"train_images"` folder that are labelled '"bad"'.
+1. Try and test your model with the images in the `"train_images"` folder that are labelled `"bad"`.
 You can also try and test your model with images from the internet.
 You can use [Google Images](https://www.google.com/imghp) to search for images of different animals.

 2. Repeat steps 3 and 4 but uploading the `"average"` cat and dog images from `"train_images"` as the train images.